brian1917/veracode-dynamic-scan-weekly-scheduler/README.md

 CSV, requests, argparse, datetime, os, logging

 ## Description
 Script to set weekly dynamic scans from an input CSV file.
+(Note - it's recommended to build CSV in text editor; Excel CSVs might be an issue.)

 ## Parameters
 1.  **-c, --credentials**: path to a text file that has the username on the first line and password on the second line.